Influence your teenager’s mental well-being: I do not think any of us as parents would want to have a child or a family member who is mentally unwell.

 - Encourage your teens to identify their real strengths.

-- Encourage them to be more confident about their goals and work towards it.
+- Encourage them to be more confident and capable about their goals.

 - Motivate teens to practice mindfulness.
-Mindfulness can increase happines, dedication and resilience.
+Mindfulness can increase happiness and dedication and resilience.

 - Encourage them to show gratitude about things and opportunities they have.

 - Guide them about their future goals and positive thinking.

 - Teach them good communication skills and how to maintain relationships in a balance way.

 - Watch out for bad influences and remove teen from the environment.
 Or be there and protect them.